BoJesse Christopher | Biography | 2015

 Previously, BoJesse personally trained with legendary acting coach Stella Adler at prestigious The Stella Adler Conservatory Theatre, while being mentored and privately coached by two time academy award winner, actress Shelley Winters at The Actors Studio West from 1988-1990, studying various method techniques.

-After years of being away from the film and television industry, BoJesse was finally ready to return to his original passion of acting/filmmaking in 2013, realigning himself with former talent manager David Fleming & Nick Todisco at Atlas Atlas, and is excited to work with like-minded creative forces.
+After years of being away from the film and television industry, BoJesse was finally ready to return to his original passion of acting/filmmaking in 2013, realigning himself with former talent manager David Fleming, along with Nick Todisco at Atlas Artists, and is excited to work with like-minded creative forces.

-Over the course of 2014, BoJesse forged an impressive and proactive return to acting.
-He co-starred in the independent films, as a corrupt LA cop in ‘The Human’ directed by Jesse Gordon, a compassionate NY cop in ‘Endless’ directed by Scott Beardslee, a deranged serial killer in ‘No Escape’ directed by Todd Jeffrey, as well as the Director of the FBI in the re creation of ‘Point Break directed by Ericson Core, distributed by Warner Bros.
-All referenced films to be released in 2015.
+Over the course of 2014 and 2015, BoJesse forged an impressive and proactive return to acting.
+He co-starred in the independent films, ‘The Human’ as a corrupt LA cop, directed by Jesse Gordon, a compassionate NY cop in ‘Endless’ directed by Scott Beardslee, a deranged serial killer in ‘No Escape’ directed by Todd Jeffrey, multiple personality disorder in ‘The Head Theives’ directed by Mike Hermosa, homeless with ptsd in ‘M3’ directed by Jason Baumgardner, child psychologist in ‘Remember My Story’ directed by Nathanael Matanick, unfiltered and zainy in the TV pilot presentation ‘Ur In Analysis’ directed by Bernie Gewissler, a hard edged detective in the supernatural thriller TV Pilot ‘Strange Ones’ directed by Brian A. Metcalf, quirky opposite J.K.
+Simmons and Emile Hersh in the dark comedy ‘The Runaround’ directed by Gavin Wiesen, as well as the Director of the FBI in the reimagined ‘Point Break’ directed by Ericson Core, distributed by Warner Bros., opening Christmas Day, 2015.

 As a filmmaker, BoJesse is also attached to direct the psychological thriller 'Method To Madness', and the emotional feel good drama 'Good-time Charlie'.
-BoJesse is always seeking out inspiring new material to develop as an actor/producer/director.
+BoJesse is always seeking out inspiring new material to develop as an actor/producer/director, including a handful of unannounced Ken Nolan (Blackhawk Down) writing specs.
+The name BoJesse is his Fathers creation: ‘Bo’ after the legendary blues guitarist Bo Diddley and ‘Jesse’ after the infamous cowboy outlaw Jesse James (all one word and capitol J).